idealparable/BibleQ/DidLazarusWriteJohn.md

   God in Greek would be theos, which it just happens to look like thias in Matthias, but this seems to be a coincidence, since the Hebrew really did have a "t" of the type often spelled TH, sometimes argued to be pronounced T + H (not our English "th" sound as in "thin" but like "tin" with a blowing breath sound as you release the T, what in Ln full would be T'hin, not to be confused with t'-hin with t' as a separate syllable implying schwa -- but I've seen arguments that in ancient Hebrew, unlike modern Hebrew, it really was pronounced like English th as in thin, so I just spell my Lingua transliterations that way for Hebrew th).

   It seems like BLB flubbed here, or they don't care so much about translating YHWH as "Lord" consistently (what here they call "Jehovah").
-And Lord isn't translated; it's normally turned into kurios in Greek (the standard transliteration from memory), so this Matthias looks indeed to be shortened raw transliteration of Hebrew (Hb) Mattithiah מַתַּתְיָה Ln Mah-tihth-*YAH / Mahtihth'YAH / Matihth'YAH / Matihth'yah.
+And Lord isn't translated; it's normally turned into kurios in Greek (the standard transliteration from memory), so this Matthias looks indeed to be shortened raw transliteration of Hebrew (Hb) Mattithiah מַתַּתְיָה Ln Mah-tihth-^YAH / Mahtihth'YAH / Matihth'YAH / Matihth'yah.

   Here for translating the name, in my system, we run into a problem, where I don't like to end names in ways that you might confuse for a name for God.
 A raw translation would be Giftlord (or if BLB were right for the Gk, Giftgod).
 In my name translation system it's better to flip the order of the parts than to avoid such confusions (we're not calling this human a God of gifts; in English Giftgod or Giftlord looks like Gift as adjectival noun of noun God/Lord, which would mean it could be flipped to the object of the preposition of).